shhossain/novelupdates-extension/readme.md

 - Rank: If you want to consider the rank
 - Save: Save the settings

-**NOTE**: You can set rating and rank to `0` if you only want to consider similar novels.
+**NOTE**: You can set the rating and rank to `0` if you only want to consider similar novels.

 ## About

-This is a small project created mainly to learn about chrome extensions and recommendation systems.
+This is a small project created mainly to learn about Chrome extensions and recommendation systems.
 The recommendation system is a simple content-based system that uses the novel's description, genres, tags, rating, and rank to find similar novels.
 The similarity is calculated using cosine similarity.
 The recommendation system is running on [pythonanywhere](https://www.pythonanywhere.com/), and the extension is using a simple REST API to get the recommendations.
-Please note that since I'm using the free tier of pythonanywhere, the API might be slow at times.
+Please note that since I'm using the free tier of Pythonanywhere, the API might be slow at times.